 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

 Work within the classroom is designed to meet the child’s individual needs.
 Class teachers and teaching assistants may group children to provide support and enable children to succeed in being independent learners.
-In addition to this there may be an individual plan of work for your child or a provision map to ensure that all your child’s needs are met be they academic or physical.
+In addition to this there may be and individual plan of work for your child or a provision map to ensure that all our child’s needs are met, be they academic or physical.

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?